 Fee supports student related programs and institutional services of those programs.
 These programs are, by definition, ancillary to the educational mission of the University and must generate a portion of their operating revenue through fees for services or sales charges.
-GUF provides support for such programs as Student Health Services, Athletics & Recreational Services, One Card Office, Jorgensen Center for the Performing Arts, Student Activities and Student Union, and the Off Campus Student Services Office.
+GUF provides support for such programs as Athletics, Recreational Services, One Card Office, Jorgensen Center for the Performing Arts, Student Activities and Student Union, and the Off Campus Student Services Office.

 Infrastructure Maintenance Fee (IMF)

-Fee supports debt service associated with South Campus residence halls and partially supports Operating and Maintenance (O&M) costs related to UCONN 2000 construction projects as well as preventive and deferred maintenance.
+Fee supports debt service associated with South Campus residence halls and partially supports Operating and Maintenance costs related to UConn 2000 construction projects as well as preventive and deferred maintenance.